yjs/y-redis/README.md

 You are responsible for providing a REST backend that y-redis will call to check whether a specific client (authenticated via a JWT token) has access to a specific room / document.
-An example server can be found in `/bin/auth-server-example.js`
+Example servers can be found in `/bin/auth-server-example.js` and `/demos/auth-express/server.js`.

 ## Professional support

 As this server implementation is clearly intended for startups & large companies that want a scalable backend to their collaborative product, I thought about commercializing this piece of software.
-Ultimately I decided against it, because permissively licensed software like this has more positive impact on humanity.
+Ultimately I decided against it, because permissively licensed software like this has more positive impact on humanity overall.
 However, it does make sense to cantact me for a consulting call to evaluate whether this is the right approach for you.
+Any (small) contribution is highly appreciated.

 Please support my work by [becoming a sponsor](https://github.com/sponsors/dmonad) or hiring me as a consultant for